 The midfielder scored his second Everton goal in an FA Cup third-round victory at Hull City in January 2022.

 Midfielder Gomes made his Blues debut in a 2-0 victory over Crystal Palace in October 2018 at Goodison Park.

-Gomes went on to make a total of 29 appearances during his loan term, scoring one goal in that time - a fine long-range strike against Wolverhampton Wanderers which finished runner-up in the Club’s Goal of the Season poll.
+He went on to make a total of 29 appearances during his loan term, scoring one goal in that time - a fine long-range strike against Wolverhampton Wanderers which finished runner-up in the Club’s Goal-of-the-Season poll.

-The Portugal international was an influential member of his country’s European Championship-winning squad in 2016.
+The player was an influential member of his country’s European Championship-winning squad in 2016.

 Gomes won league titles with Benfica and Barcelona and was instrumental to the Portuguese club’s run to the Europa League final in 2013.

 He played regular Champions League football for Benfica, Valencia and Barca before his move to Goodison Park after being handed a full debut in the competition for his first club at Barcelona’s Nou Camp in December 2012.

 Gomes signed for Benfica as an 18-year-old in 2011 and quickly muscled his way into the first-team frame.
 He scored on his first league start in a 3-0 victory at Gil Vicente and played 18 games in all competitions as his side were pipped to the title by Porto and reached the Europa League final, where they were beaten by Chelsea.

 He helped Benfica end their four-year wait for a domestic title in 2013/14 and starred in European competition in the same season, with his side toppling the likes of Tottenham Hotspur and Juventus on the way to a second Europa League final on the bounce.
 Gomes played all 120 minutes of the showpiece against Sevilla in Turin with the Spanish team prevailing on penalties.